google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### Expert Review guidelines

-The appointed Expert should ensure that the proposed algorithm has a public specification,has a value assigned to it in the TLS SignatureScheme Registry (that IANA is asked to establish in [I-D.ietf-tls-tls13]) and is suitable for use as a cryptographic signature algorithm.
+The appointed Expert should ensure that the proposed algorithm has a public specification, has a value assigned to it in the TLS SignatureScheme Registry (that IANA is asked to establish in [I-D.ietf-tls-tls13]) and is suitable for use as a cryptographic signature algorithm.

 ## VersionedTransTypes {#versioned_trans_types}

 IANA is asked to establish a registry of `VersionedTransType` values, named "CT VersionedTransTypes", that initially consists of: